 21. Shri V.P.
-Sharma, Counsel appearing for the applicant in OA-1747/88, relied upon the decision in the judgment of Miss Neera Mehta's case.
+Sharma, Counsel appearing for the applicant in OA-1747/88, relied upon the decision in Miss Neera Mehta's case.
 The respondents did not enter appearance in this case or file their counter-affidavit despite several opportunities given to them.

 22. Shri O.N.
 Meelri, appearing for the respondents in OA-1325/87, contended that this Tribunal has no jurisdiction as the applicants at no stage had been taken into employment of the Railways.
-They were engaged as booking agents on commission basis and their contract was of pecuniary nature and was not in the nature of service of employment.
+They were engaged as booking agents on commission basis and their contract of service was of pecuniary nature and was not in the nature of service of employment.
 The applicants were engaged on a purely commission basis of Rupee one per 100 tickets sold.
-According to him, the decisions of the Tribunal in Neera Mehta's case and Gajrajulu's case are not applicable to the facts and circumstances of the applicants.
-He further submitted that the respondents had not been engaged on an honorarium basis per hour per day.
+According to him, the decisions of the Tribunal in Neera Mehta's case and Gajarajulu's case are not applicable to the facts and circumstances of the applicants as the applicants were engaged on an honorarium basis per hour per day.
 Further, the system of their engagement was discontinued from 11.4.1984.
-The respondents have also raised the plea of non-exhaustion of remedies available under the tribunals' exclusive jurisdiction, the plea of Service Law and the plea of bar of limitation.
+The respondents have also raised the plea of non-exhaustion of remedies available under the Railways Service Law and the plea of bar of limitation.

-23. As against the above, the learned counsel of the appellant drew our attention to some correspondence in which the applicants have been referred to as "Mobile Booking Clerks" and to a call letter dated 3.11.1980 addressed to one of the applicants (vide A-1, A-5, A-10, A-13, A-14, A-15 and A-16 to the application).
-He also submitted that the purpose of appointing the applicants and the functions to be performed by them were identical, though the designation and the mode of payment was different.
+23. As against the above, the learned counsel of the applicant drew our attention to some correspondence in which the applicants have been referred to as "Mobile Booking Clerks" and to a call letter dated 3.11.1980 addressed to one of the applicants (vide A-1, A-5, A-10, A-12, A-13, A-14, A-15 and A-16 to the application).
+He also submitted that the purpose of appointing the applicants and the functions to be performed by them were identical, notwithstanding the designation and the mode of payment was different.
 We are inclined to agree with this view.